fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.17: patientor, step2

-Create a page for showing the patient information in the frontend.
+Create a page for showing the patient full information in the frontend.

 Patient information should be accessible when clicking eg. the patients name.

-After fetching the patient information from backend add the fetched information to the applications state.
-You can differentiate between which fields you get from the <i>/api/patients</i> and <i>/api/patients/{id}</i> endpoints.
-You do not need to fetch the information if it already is in the app state.
-This is a naive implementation disregarding the need to update without reloading the app.
+After fetching the patient information from backend, add the fetched information to the applications state.
+Do not fetch the information if it already is in the app state, i.e. if you are visiting many times it the page of the same patient.

 Since we now have the state in the context, you'll need to define a new action type for updating an individual patient's data.